 Throughout the novella, we are given a tour of the events of The Well of Ascension and The Hero of Ages through this character’s point of view and how their actions helped throughout the story.

-This character also learns about the origins of Allomancy, among other things, and uncovers secrets that have been hidden for centuries.
+This character also learns about the origins of Allomancy and uncovers secrets that have been hidden for centuries.

-Secret History provides readers with a deeper understanding of the Cosmere and its inner workings.
+This novella gives readers a deeper understanding of the Cosmere and its inner workings.
 This novella is a must-read for fans of the Mistborn series and anyone interested in the larger Cosmere universe.

 4. The Alloy of Law

-The Alloy of Law is the fourth book in the Mistborn series by Brandon Sanderson and the first book in Era 2.
-It is also known as the “Wax and Wayne Series,” as those are the names of the two main characters.
+The Alloy of Law is Brandon Sanderson’s fourth book in the Mistborn series and the first book in Era 2.
+It is also known as the “Wax and Wayne Series,” as the two main characters’ names are Wax and Wayne.

-The book is set in a different time period than the original trilogy, taking place 300 years after the events of the first three books.
-The book is a mix of Western and fantasy genres, with a focus on gunslingers and lawmen in a world where magic and technology are starting to merge.
+The book is set in a different time than the original trilogy, taking place 300 years after the events of the first three books.
+The book is a mix of Western and fantasy genres, focusing on gunslingers and lawmen in a world where magic and technology are starting to merge.

 The story follows the adventures of Waxillium Ladrian, a nobleman from the city of Elendel who has returned to his family’s estate after spending several years in the Roughs, a lawless frontier region.
 Wax is a Twinborn, meaning he has both Allomantic and Feruchemical abilities.
 He uses these powers to fight crime and bring justice to the Roughs, along with his sidekick Wayne, a rogue with a talent for disguises.